What is the Curly Girl Method?

 This by no means is a practice often done.
 In fact, it’s only done for special occasions.

-Another modification to the Curly Girl Method includes using additional styling products or drying the hair with a microfiber towel instead of a t-shirt.
+Another modification to the CG Method includes using additional styling products or drying the hair with a microfiber towel instead of a t-shirt.
 Still another modification some curlies do is to use a styling product that has glycerin.

 While styling products with glycerin are not recommended, it comes down to what works best for your hair.
 While modifying the Curly Girl Method isn’t ideal, the hair can still become healthy.